Riya-2808/Driver-Drowsiness-Detection/README.md

 Convolutional Layers:

-First layer: 32 nodes with a 3x3 kernel/n
+First layer: 32 nodes with a 3x3 kernel

 Second layer: 32 nodes with a 3x3 kernel